andyzhou23/ece1724_rust_project/readme.md

     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
     # Add WebAssembly target for Rust
     rustup target add wasm32-unknown-unknown
-    # Install Trunk for building the Yew application
+    # Install Trunk for building the Yew application, this could take a while
     cargo install trunk
     ```

     - **If you encounter errors related to `openssl-sys` or `pkg-config` while building a Rust project on Ubuntu or macOS, follow these steps to resolve the issue:**:

     ```bash
+    # mac user please use brew instead of apt
     sudo apt update
+    sudo apt install openssl
     sudo apt install pkg-config
     ```